sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-airflow-composer.md

    - Launch the Airflow UI, head to the **Admin** top-level menu, and select **Variables**.
    - Add a new variable with the name `dlt_secrets_toml`.
    - Paste the TOML fragment displayed by the `deploy` command.
-   - 💡 The content of this variable will be used by the `dlt` Airflow helper instead of the local `secrets.toml` which you are familiar with.
+   - 💡 The content of this variable will be used by the `data_load_tool` Airflow helper instead of the local `secrets.toml` which you are familiar with.
 If your local secrets file contains anything else you want to access on Airflow, you are good to just copy the local `secrets.toml` content to the `dlt_secrets_toml` variable.

 1. As environment variables.